 Three shooting co-defendants alerted DC Superior Court Judge Michael O’Keefe that they plan to file motions to sever their cases, during a hearing on Oct.
 18.

-Purnell Jackson, 37 is charged with three counts of aggravated assault knowingly while armed, 11 counts of possession of a firearm during a crime of violence, eight counts of assault with intent to kill while armed, conspiracy, unlawful possession of a firearm (prior conviction), unlawful possession of ammunition, carrying a rifle or shotgun, two counts of second-degree burglary, two counts of unarmed carjacking, two counts of carrying a pistol without a license and possession of unregistered firearm.
+Purnell Jackson, 38, Charles Turner, 37, and Kharee Jackson, 31, are charged with conspiracy, eight counts of assault with intent to kill while armed, three counts of aggravated assault knowingly while armed, unarmed carjacking, 11 counts of possession of a firearm during a crime of violence, unlawful possession of a firearm with a prior conviction, unlawful possession of ammunition, carrying a rifle or shotgun outside a home or place of business, second-degree burglary, two counts of carrying a pistol without a license outside a home or business, and possession of an unregistered firearm.

 They are charged for their alleged involvement in a drive-by shooting that left three people injured.
 This crime occurred on Aug.
 24, 2022, on the unit block of Quincy Place, NE.